htem/run_elastix/README.md

 - **4a.1** `transformix -in your_neuron_stack.nrrd -out ./ -tp path/to/your/TransformParameters.0.txt`

 #### Step 4b: Apply the transformation to your traced neuron
 - **4b.1** Warping a neuron tracing (a set of points) requires the inverse of the function that was required to warp an image stack.
 To generate the inverse of the parameters you generated above, run `invert_elastix your_stack_name_elastix_to_fixed_template/elastix_Bspline/4spacing_20weight`, replacing the path with the path to the folder containing your best alignment.
-This takes about 10 minutes on 30 cores.
+This takes about 10 minutes on 30 threads.
 - **4b.2** Inspect the output images (`result.0.composedForwardAndInverseTransforms.nrrd` and `result.1.nrrd`) to make sure the inversion went well.
 The only time I've seen inversions not go well is if your image data is close to the right edge (high x) or the bottom edge (high y) of the stack, sometimes there can be weird artifacts at those edges.
 If you see this, expand your stack in x and/or y and try realigning and then re-inverting.
 - **4b.3** Warp your neuron tracing using the inverted parameters by going into the [post_alignment_scripts](https://github.com/htem/run_elastix/tree/main/post_alignment_scripts) folder and running `transform_swc.py your_unaligned_neuron_tracing.swc blah/elastix_Bspline/4spacing_20weight/inverted_6spacing/TransformParameters.1.txt`.
 (This will require you to first follow the installation instructions for [pytransformix](https://github.com/jasper-tms/pytransformix).)
 Be sure to use `TransformParameters.1.txt`, but change the other parts of this example command to point to your files.